modellerUpdated 2026-06-12

 build_cost × storage_cost

-Top-K candidates within the storage budget enqueue as build tasks through the same CTAS path that manual and AI-optimiser aggregates use.
-The deploy click does not block on builds.
-Predicted aggregates are tagged creation_reason='predictive' so they remain visually distinct in every panel.
+For each match it scores the candidates, applies the storage budget, and builds the survivors through the same CTAS path that manual and demand aggregates use.
+Builds are tagged creation_reason='predictive' so they stay visually distinct in every panel.

 4. The feedback loop